 Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal F eport Transportation Safety Board of Canada (TSB) SB operates a 24/7 emergency hotline.
-They investigate and provide upport to partner agencies such as CER and Transport Canada during ir, marine, pipeline, and rail transportation incidents.
-Call the TSB reporting hotline as soon as possible after discovery steps indicated in Section CER Immediate Notice / Verbal Report .
-OERS as well as by telephone.
-Information required by the TSB is separately identified in the OE company to ensure the information required by the TSB is entere 30-day timeline.
-OERS will automatically forward this information Information must be entered in the RS.
-It is the responsibility of the d into OERS in accordance with their as soon as it becomes Emergency Response Assistance Canada (ERAC) Pembina has registered Emergency Response Assistance Plans (ERAPs) with ERAC which provides first response to road, rail, and stationary tank incidents involving flammable gases, or for rail incidents involving lammable liquids (>450L).
-Fransport Canada CANUTEC In the event of an emergency involving dangerous goods, call CA NUTEC at 1-888-CAN-UTEC (226-88 32), 613-996-6666 or 666 o ANUTEC is the Canadian Transport Emergency Centre operated by the fransportation of Dangerous Goods (TDG) Directorate of Transport canada.
+They investigate and provide upport to partner agencies such as CER and Transport Canada during ir, marine, pipeline, and rail transportation incidents. e Provide the remainder as soon as it becomes Emergency Response Assistance Canada (ERAC) Pembina has registered Emergency Response Assistance Plans (ERAPs) with ERAC which provides first response to road, rail, and stationary tank incidents involving flammable gases, or for rail incidents involving lammable liquids (>450L).
+Fransport Canada CANUTEC In the event of an emergency involving dangerous goods, call C/ ANUTEC at 1-888-CAN-UTEC (226-883 2), 613-996-6666 or 666 a ANUTEC is the Canadian Transport Emergency Centre operated by the fransportation of Dangerous Goods (TDG) Directorate of Transport canada.
 The Directorate's overall mandate is to promote public safety in the transportation of dangerous goods by all modes.
 CANUTEC staff do not go to the site of an incident, however, should on- ite assistance be required, CANUTEC can assist in the activation of industry emergency response plans.
 CANUTEC may also provide ommunication links with the appropriate industry, government or nedical specialists.
-The death of a person; A person sustaining injuries that required immediate medical treatment; An evacuation of people or their shelter in place; The closure of a facility used in loading or unloading of dangerous goods; Responders are encouraged to review the Emergency Response Guidebook 2024 (available online).
-Class Description Packing Group or Category Qua ntity · · · 1 Explosives quantity 2 Gases: Compressed, deeply refrigerated, liquefied or dissolved under pressure quantity 3 Flammable and combustible liquids l or II Any quantity 4 Flammable solids III 30 L or 30 kg 5 Oxidizing substances; organic peroxides A or B Any quantity 6 Poisonous (toxic) and infectious substances 7 Nuclear substances that are radioactive vel of ionizing radiation grea ne "Packing and Transport o 8 Corrosives 9 Miscellaneous products, substances or organisms dangerous to life, health, property or the environment when handled II or III, or without 30 L packing group or 30 kg der of the information required by the TSB through the OERS nes available and no later than 30 days after the occurrence.
+Federal TDG regulations require that CANUTEC be contacted in the event of a dangerous goods incident involving the road, rail, m The death of a person; A person sustaining injuries that required immediate medical treatment; An evacuation of people or their shelter in place; The closure of a facility used in loading or unloading of dangerous goods; The closure of a road, a main railway or a main waterway; The means of containment has been damaged to the extent that its integrity is compromised, or; The centre sill or stub of a tank car is broken or there is a crack in the metal equal to or greater than 15 cm Responders are encouraged to review the Emergency Response Guidebook 2024 (available online).
+Class Description Packing Group or Category Quar ntity , , 1 Explosives quantity 2 Gases: Compressed, deeply refrigerated, liquefied or dissolved under pressure quantity 3 Flammable and combustible liquids l or II Any quantity 4 Flammable solids III 30 L or 30 kg 5 Oxidizing substances; organic peroxides A or B Any quantity 6 Poisonous (toxic) and infectious substances 7 Nuclear substances that are radioactive el of ionizing radiation grea e "Packing and Transport o 8 Corrosives 9 Miscellaneous products, substances or organisms dangerous to life, health, property or the environment when handled II or III, or without 30 L packing group or 30 kg der of the information required by the TSB through the OERS nes available and no later than 30 days after the occurrence.